-- Big Lipped Alligator Moment - The stop-motion bit imploring viewers to not smoke/make noise/pirate the film/have their phones turned on.
+- Big Lipped Alligator Moment: The stop-motion bits at the beginning of each movie imploring viewers to not smoke/make noise/pirate the film/have their phones turned on.
 It's... er, weird, to say the least.

 - They mostly revolve around Type Moon fandom in-jokes and references to similarly surreal sections in other Type Moon works.
 For example, the yellow-and-green mushroom is Kinoko Nasu's avatar.
 Other non-KnK characters include super-deformed versions of Fate/Stay Night characters as well as Neko-Arc (who is super-deformed already).
 The stop-motion for the last movie pans out to show the figures of several other popular Type-Moon characters in the audience (Sacchin's on the bottom-right)